mdancho84/mdancho84.github.io/_posts/2021-05-18-marginal_distributions.md

 Here's your next steps...

-## Step 1: Watch my Free 40-Minute Webinar
+## Step 1: Watch My Free 40-Minute Webinar

 Learning data science on your own is hard.
 I know because **IT TOOK ME 5-YEARS to feel confident.**